 The following are required for all students involved in clinical courses.
-Students who do not provide their Health Certification, documentation of vaccines and evident of immunity, and other documentation by the deadline will not be allowed to attend any clinical site (including on-campus labs) and will be dropped from clinical courses.
-Late paperwork could also result in a 10% reduction in overall clinical grade.
+Students who do not provide their Health Certification, documentation of vaccines and evidence of immunity, and other requirements by the deadline will not be allowed to attend any clinical site (including on-campus labs) and will be dropped from clinical courses.
+Late paperwork will result in a clinical absence penalty.

 These requirements must be met prior to the start of the clinical experience.
-Documentation of compliance with these requirements is due in the Office of Student Affairs (OSA) on August 15 for Fall enrollment.
-Students who have met all of the requirements will be issued a Clinical Permit that they will be responsible for presenting to clinical instructors; clearance is also transmitted to clinical sites.
+Documentation of compliance with these requirements must be uploaded to CastleBranch-Immunization Tracker by May 15 for Fall enrollment.
+Students can access Immunization Tracker online at portal.castlebranch.com/WL48.
+Students who have met all of the requirements will be cleared for clinical and clearance will be transmitted to clinical sites.
+Students who do not meet requirements will be reported to the Director of the Undergraduate Program.
 Failure to begin the clinical experience as scheduled can compromise the student's ability to succeed in the course.